Michael Carter (running back): Professional career

+New York Jets

-On May 1, 2021, Carter was selected by the New York Jets with 107th overall pick in the fourth round of the 2021 NFL Draft.
+On May 1, 2021, Carter was selected by the New York Jets with 107th overall pick in the fourth round of the 2021 NFL draft.
 Later that day, the Jets selected Michael Carter II with the 154th overall pick in the 5th round of the 2021 NFL draft from rival school Duke.
 He signed his four-year rookie contract with the Jets on June 4, 2021.

 Carter made his first career start in Week 3 of his rookie season in 2021.
 He scored his first career touchdown in Week 4 in a 27–24 win over the Tennessee Titans.
 He suffered a high ankle sprain in Week 11 and was placed on injured reserve on November 27, 2021.
 He was activated on December 18.
 He finished his rookie season with 147 carries for 639 rushing yards and four rushing touchdowns to go along with 36 receptions for 325 receiving yards.
 He finished fourth among rookies in rushing yards in 2021.

+In Week 5 of the 2022 season, Carter had two rushing touchdowns against the Miami Dolphins in the 40–17 victory.
+He finished the 2022 season with 114 carries for 402 rushing yards and three rushing touchdowns to go along with 41 receptions for 288 receiving yards in 16 games and ten starts.

+On November 14, 2023, Carter was released by the Jets.

+Arizona Cardinals

+On November 15, 2023, Carter was claimed off waivers by the Arizona Cardinals.

+Carter was waived by the Cardinals on August 27, 2024 and re-signed to the practice squad the following day.
+He was promoted to the active roster on January 1, 2025.

+On August 26, 2025, Carter was waived by the Cardinals as part of final roster cuts and re-signed to the practice squad the following day.
+He was signed to the active roster on September 29.
+Carter was released on October 27 and re-signed to the practice squad the next day.
+He was promoted back to the active roster on November 8.